 Call a Workers’ Compensation Attorney

 Finally, make sure you secure the services of a workers’ compensation attorney.
 An attorney will know how to defend your rights, fight back against the insurer and make sure you get the compensation you deserve.
-If you’re in West Virginia and need help with your case, contact the attorneys at Bell Law today.
+If you’re in West Virginia and need help with your case, contact the attorneys at Stewart Bell, PLLC today.